-Homework assignments will consist of anywhere between 4 and 12 problems, mostly coming from the required text.
+Homework assignments will consist of anywhere between 4 and 10 problems, mostly coming from the required text.
 The exact number of problems per assignment will vary according to the difficulty of the material and the duration of coverage.
 When assigning homeworks, I will assign a mix of 1-, 2-, and 3-star problems from the text.
 The full text of, and any needed supplemental figures for, problems not coming from the required text will be provided on the homework assignment document.

-Submitted homework will be graded based on completion (INCLUDING, as necessary, diagrams, statements of assumptions, and explanations of your approach) on a 3-point scale (3,2,1).
+Submitted homework will be graded based on completion; completely solved problems include ALL necessary diagrams, statements of assumptions, and explanations of your approach.
+The following scale will be used to score submitted assignments: $\checkmark+$ , $\checkmark-$ .
+No credit will be given to submitted assignments which are less than half complete.
 Please make sure submitted homework assignments adhere to the following guidelines to avoid losing credit unnecessarily:

 - 1. Set up the problem adequately.
-This includes diagramming the problem (when appropriate), choosing a coordinate system (when appropriate), and defining all variables (with subscripts as appropriate). - 2.
+This includes diagramming the problem (when appropriate), choosing a coordinate system (when appropriate), and defining any non-standard variables used (with subscripts as appropriate). - 2.
 Make your methodology clear.
 If your solution to the problem rests on an assumption that is not stated in the problem, you must state that assumption explicitly.
 Your strategy for solving the problem should be clear to the reader, and must be a physically correct way to solve the problem. - 3.
 Make sure your math is correct and "legal."
 All derivatives need to be taken correctly, and all integrals must be evaluated correctly (when called for).
 Your algebra and arithmetic need to be correct.
 And finally, your solution cannot contain any mathematically illegal operations. - 4.
 Organize your work logically.
 Your work should start with the most general principles applicable to the problem, and work toward the final result in a logical manner.
-Note that I need to be able to read your writing and tell what your equations say, not only here but on the exams as well. - 5.
-Include expository text which guides the reader through the problem.
-If you need to make an assumption or take a limit at a certain point in the problem, it should be noted with words.
+Note that I need to be able to read your writing and tell what your equations say, not only here but on the exams as well.

+- 5. Include expository text which guides the reader through the problem.
+If you need to make an assumption or approximation, or if you take a limit at a certain point in the problem, it should be noted with words.
 Any major developments in the problem (setting two expressions equal to each other, transitioning between coordinates, etc.) should be noted.
 Ideally, you should include enough expository text for someone who doesn't know how to solve the problem to be able to follow your work.
-Your final result should be boxed to make clear to the reader that the problem has been finished and the solution has been determined.

-6. Cite collaborators and outside resources used.
+Your final result should be boxed to make clear to the reader that the problem has been finished and the solution has been determined. - 6.
+Cite collaborators and outside resources used.
 Explicitly cite any ideas, hints, derivations, or problem-solving steps that you got from other people, books, the internet, or other resources, in your homework.
-If you worked with classmates on a particular problem, mention them explicitly at the end of your solution.
+If you worked with classmates on a particular problem, mention them explicitly.
 If you do a problem completely out of your own head, state so explicitly.